 - New uses for the product they purchased

-- Coupons for items that will help them purchase a complimentary product to your primary service
+- Coupons for items that will help them purchase a complementary product to your primary service

 - Updates on trends in your industry or theirs

 Email No. 5: Invite them into your circle